abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-3.md

 Vector                         57.67                       1.20x                   823x
 Mutable Vector                 35.04                       1.65x                  1354x

 The first improvement over the simple solution got us the most major speedup of 183x.
 After that, we followed the profiler, fixing bottlenecks by using the right data structures.
 We got quite significant speedup over the naive list-based solution, leading to drop in the run time from 259 seconds to 35 seconds.
-In total, we have done over a thousand time improvement in the run time since the first solution!
+In total, we have done more than a thousand times improvement in the run time since the first solution!

 ## Conclusion

 In this post, we improved upon our list-based Sudoku solution from the [last time].
-We profiled the code at each step, found the bottlenecks and fixed them by choosing the right data structure for the occasion.
-We ended up using BitSets and Vectors --- both immutable and mutable variety --- for different parts of the code and we sped up our program by 7.4 times.
+We profiled the code at each step, found the bottlenecks and fixed them by choosing the right data structure for the case.
+We ended up using BitSets and Vectors --- both immutable and mutable varieties --- for the different parts of the code.
+Finally, we sped up our program by 7.4 times.
 Can we go even faster?
 How about using all those other CPU cores which have been lying idle?
 Come back for the next post in this series where we'll explore the parallel programming facilities in Haskell.
 The code till now is available [here][10].
 Discuss this post on [r/haskell].

 [previous part]: /posts/fast-sudoku-solver-in-haskell-2/
 [last time]: /posts/fast-sudoku-solver-in-haskell-2/